arisawa/action_controller-twirp/README.md

 We must follow protocol when using Twirp.
 Specifically,

-- It accepts request parameters specified in proto file, and must return response body
+- It accepts request parameters specified in proto file, and must return response body.
 - If an exception occurs, a response body of Twirp::Error's JSON must be returned.

 This section describes when an exception occurs.